wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 requirement, energy consumption and latency.
 Second, it also simplifies programming for GPU applications, since the programmer can simply assume that all variables will be modified in-place by the GPU application, rather than reasoning program bahavior with two disjoint address spaces in mind.
-This differs from some GPU programming frameworks in which two copies of the input and ouput variables are maintained.
+This differs from some GPU programming frameworks in which two copies of the input and ouput variables are maintained, and special library routines are used even for simple tasks such as allocating memory.
 Lastly, with virtual addresses, the pointer semantics will remain the same for GPU and CPU, which is crucial for handling pointer-based data structures, such as graph, on GPU.
 Without virtual addressing support, before sending a pointer-based data structure to GPU, a mangling process is executed first to pack data into a compact form and convert pointers to relative offsets.